eclipse-tractusx/traceability-foss/docs/concept/#638-contractagreement-admin-view/#638-contractagreement-admin-view.md

 # Out of scope
 Attribute EndDate: At the moment, the end date can't be taken from the edc, because the edc doesn't manage usage policies.

+Showing relations between assets and contract agreements in the frontend.
+In the backend, the request GET api/contracts/{tx-assetId} shall be implemented as preparation of this use case

 # Assumptions
+ContractAgreementIds are stored in relation to the assets in the Trace-X database.
+These are regularly updated by an IRS cron job.

 # Concept